 Recognised training programmes

-Fellow of Australian College or Fellow of Australian Rural Remote Medicine
+Fellow of the Australian College Rural and Remote Medicine (FACRRM)

 Specialist training in recognised countries